 Even thinking was difficult, but eventually I did what writers do; I turned to my writing and a story line began to crystallize from the fog.
 I thought a lot about what family means, about loss, about what might have been.
 And slowly, the threads of Sargent Mountain began to weave themselves into a tapestry that made sense.

 Readers often wonder how much of a story is autobiographical.
-I can say that while much of Sargent Mountain is based on my own experiences, the storyline itself is fabricated.
+I can say that most of Sargent Mountain is fabricated.
 Yes, I lived in Maine for ten years and know Acadia National Park well, since some of my ecology doctoral research was done there.
 I also lived on a farm in Maryland, where much of the story takes place.
 I also raised two biological children and two stepchildren and as families we spent much time in Maine.

 But the story I felt compelled to tell in Sargent Mountain was about family, loss, and the many shades of love.
 And so the story I wove is fundamentally different from the fabric of my life.